f1lby/wifihotspot/README.md

 Create a Wi-Fi hotspot in Kali Linux.

 I have created a simple guide to spinning up a Wi-Fi hotspot using Kali Linux and any old spare PC or Raspberry Pi you have knocking around.
+Should be fine with Ubuntu, Debian or similar...

 Prerequisites: